 Credit risk arises on the individual loans within the mortgage loan portfolio which are in turn secured on the underlying UK residential properties.
 The performance of these loans is therefore influenced by the economic background and the UK housing market.
-However, with a maximum loan-to-value of the original advances being 0% and with the mortgage portfolio having a weighted average current loan-to-value of 6.9% as at 31 December 2019, the credit exposure is low.
+However, with a maximum loan-to-value of the original advances being 25% and with the mortgage portfolio having a weighted average current loan-to-value of 6.1% as at 31 December 2019, the credit exposure is low.

-The extent to which the Company can meet its obligations to repay the Notes will be dependent upon the principal receipts on the mortgage loans.
+The extent to which the Company can meet its obligations to pay interest and ultimately repay the Notes will be dependent upon the principal receipts on the mortgage loans.
 If this income does not provide sufficient funds, the Note holders have no claim on the assets of BOS.

 The terms of the mortgage portfolio agreement given by BOS in respect of the mortgages require BOS to repurchase any mortgage which is found to be in breach of warranty.
 BOS will repurchase any mortgages that are found or held not to be valid, binding and enforceable.
+There have been no such repurchases in the year.